eric29200/ftpfs/README.md

 # Linux Kernel FTP file system

-This is a read-only linux kernel implementation of a FTP file system.
+This is a linux kernel implementation of a FTP file system.

 Example :

     `mount -t ftpfs ftp.fr.debian.org -o username=anonymous,password=anonymous,cache_timeout_sec=10,nb_connections=3 /mnt/ftp/`

-In this file system, inodes are identified by full path.
+In this file system, inodes are identified by absolute path.

-Read functions (readdir/read) use page cache buffer.
-Since there is no notification on file change with FTP protocol, the page buffer cache and the inode are revalidated each 10 seconds.
-Dentries must also be revalidated at each access.
+Regular files use netfs cache facility and directories use page cache buffer.
+Since there is no notification on file change with FTP protocol, inodes (and page cache) need to be revalidated after 10 second.
+The revalidation occurs on next inode access (= on dentry revalidation).

-For directory listing and name resolution (readdir/find_entry), the file system uses only one connection (the main connection/session).
-Because FTP session can't handle parallel requests, the FTP connection/session is locked in these functions.

-For regular file, the filesystem uses a pool of FTP connections (number of connections is defined by the parameter nb_connections).
-When a process opens a file, the filesystem try to obtain/lock a free FTP connection.
-On success, this connection will be used to read the file and will be released on file closure.
-With this exclusive connection, full sequential read of a file (for example copy) can be done with only one FTP request (RETR command).
-If no free FTP connection is available, the file uses the main/shared connection.
-But read will be much slower, since the RETR request will be restarted on each page read.
+The filesystem is synchronous (sb->s_flags |= SYNCHRONOUS) because we want to push file changes on FTP as soon as possible.

+The filesystem uses a pool of FTP sessions and use inactive sessions in priority.
+If all sessions are active, sessions can be shared between processes but it's much slower because a single FTP session can't handle parallel requests.
+For example, if a file copy uses 2 different sessions for files "src" and "dst", ftpfs can achieve real copy with only 2 FTP requests (RETR to read "src" sequentially and STOR to write "dst" sequentially).
+But if the file copy shares the same session between read and write, ftpfs will have to stop RETR/STOR request after each read()/write() system call.